ETDA/moodle-auth_oidc/README.md

 For the original active development plug in , see: https://github.com/Microsoft/o365-moodle

+## Remark

+This moodle plugin is not provide the data exchange between Relying party and Resource server.

+The plugin has been folk for support scope of Openid and Profile only.

 ## Installation

 1. Unpack the plugin into /auth/oidc within your Moodle install.